vzool/docs/api/admin-guide/install.md

 2. The following files/folders should have write permission:
     * `/logs`
     * `/public/uploads` (or your configured upload directory)
-3. Make sure the directory ownership is set to `www-data`
+3. Make sure the directory ownership is set to user the web server is running under.
+Usually the user is `www-data`
     * eg: `sudo chown -R www-data:www-data /var/www/api`

 #### Specific Server Setup